LucasBehrendt/gamers-ground/README.md

 ### Account Management

- - Below the default info form, two links lets users either change their password, or delete their account.
+ - Below the default info form, two links let users either change their password, or delete their account.

- - If they click 'Change Password', they are redirected to a separate page with a form form changing their chosen password.
+ - If they click 'Change Password', they are redirected to a separate page with a form for changing their chosen password.

  - If they click 'Delete Account', a modal pops up and asks for confirmation to prevent users accidentally deleting their account.